eclipse-velocitas/vehicle-app-python-sdk/README.md

 * `examples/seat-adjuster/requirements-velocitas.txt`

 Use the version number intended to be used for the release.
-As the version has not yet been released an error in Continuous Integration for the [Project creation](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/project-creation.yaml) workflow is expected.
+As the version has not yet been released, an error in Continuous Integration for the [Project creation](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/project-creation.yaml) workflow is expected.